AfaqNabi/MongoDB_Project/README.txt

-A simple mock project using data from stackoverflow and using MongoDB as the DataBasde
+A simple mock project using data from stackoverflow and using MongoDB as the DataBase